Welome to Chirripó

 The best pub in the area is known for its oversized burgers.

-How to Get to Chirripó
+How To Get to Chirripó

-This area is in the country's south, nestled into San Gerardo de Rivas.
+This area is in the country's south, near San Gerardo de Rivas.
 The park is one of the most remote in the country.
 However, we can arrange a private transfer for you with an English-speaking driver.
 They’ll take you through Cartago, over Cerro de la Muerte, and San Gerardo de Rivas.
 It’s 80 miles from the capital.
 If you plan on driving yourself, just take the Pan-American Highway (towards Cartago).
 Note that the road curves South and signs change from Highway 1 to Highway 2, but it’s still the Pan-American Highway; it just goes by various names in different parts.
 Pass over the Cerro de la Muerte to San Isidro del General.
 Then head northwest toward San Isidro, going through Rivas to San Gerardo de Rivas.
 That’s where the hiking trails start.